webrecorder/markdown-to-respec/README.md

 ## Command Line

 If you want you can install *markdown-to-respec* and run it from the command line.
 This can be useful in situations where you are making local changes and want to see the resulting HTML.
-You should be able to use your brownser to open the resulting HTML files.
+You should be able to use your browser to open the resulting HTML files.

 ```
 usage: markdown-to-respec [-h] [--branch BRANCH] [--publish] [--ignore IGNORE] path